 Counseling Services Professional Staff:

-The commitment of Health Services is to provide health care for minor illnesses/problems to students in a comfortable, relaxed atmosphere.
+The commitment of Health Services is to provide health care for minor illnesses and problems to students in a comfortable, relaxed atmosphere.
 Appropriate referrals are made to area specialists or the College physician.
 Health education is provided through formal and informal group settings and on an individual basis.
 Our goal is to increase health awareness, promote healthy lifestyles and to educate students on the use of the health care system.
 All health care issues are kept confidential in compliance with the Health Insurance Portability and Accountability Act (HIPAA).

-Health Services is staffed with one full-time and one part-time RN.
-Physician services are provided six hours per week.
+Health Services is staffed with one full-time registered nurse and 2 part time registered nurses.
+Physician services are provided five hours per week.
 Appointments are made for the physician after assessment by the nursing staff.